It’s very common for the new vermicomposter to ask “What kind of worms can I use in my worm bin? They’re kind of all the same, right?”

 It is also very sensitive to changes in barometric pressure, so it’s not uncommon to see a mass escape (or attempted escape) in response to an approaching thunderstorm.
 If your worms freak out like this, the Urban Worm Bag’s design prevents wholesale jailbreaks through its zippered top and bottom.
 You can find the Urban Worm Bag online through Amazon!

-- Easily turn your organic waste into fertile worm castings...
+- Turn your organic waste into fertile worm castings for your...

 - Feed through top and collect castings from bottom.
 No...

-- Breathable 900D oxford fabric construction.
-Keep bottom...
+- Breathable fabric construction.
+Control moisture by keeping...

-- Worms stay happy and reproducing with continuous flow...
+- Continuous flow rocks!
+Worms stay happy and reproducing on...

 Now most worm farmers in the US do not culture the Indian Blue intentionally, so it is difficult to purchase them.
 But if you find a retailer who sells them, you can expect 800-1000 per pound.